Skip to main content

 INNER JOIN

-An INNER JOIN returns rows where both tables have matching values in the joined column.
+An INNER JOIN returns rows where both tables contain matching values in the joined column.

 Syntax

-Here is the syntax for a INNER JOIN:
+Here is the syntax for an INNER JOIN:

 INNER JOIN Syntax